Skip to main content

 Newspaper archives by Anandabazar Patrika

-Note: The pictures found on Google and Wikipedia for Kanailal Bhattacharya are actually that of Dr Kanailal Bhattacharya who was a later state minister of the same name.
-The images of the man who killed Dinesh's Judge are not found online.
+Note: Most of the pictures found on Google and Wikipedia for Kanailal Bhattacharya are actually those of Dr Kanailal Bhattacharya, who was a later state minister of the same name.

 Popular posts from this blog